 - a.
-What are the perceived race/ethnicities of the choreographer and dancers? b.
+What are the perceived race/ethnicities of the choreographer and dancers? - b.
 Do these race/ethnic identities make a difference in the work?
-If so, how? c.
+If so, how? - c.
 Does the work refer to cultural context as a theme in the work?
-If so, how? d.
+If so, how? - d.
 Is the work in any way a hybrid of more than one cultural dance form?
 If so, which? - 4.
 ANALYZE: Look back at all your descriptions for the work you selected.
-Using all of the data you've gathered from the above ELEMENTS as evidence, Develop an analysis of that evidence:

-A. Find and state how certain elements link up together to form a "node" of interest, e.g., how might a costume, a gender identity and live text form meaning?
-How does the lighting, sound or costume choices made by the choreographer connect to impact the meaning? etc. B. Describe 2 strong NODES of intersecting ideas from the elements your selected and describe interpretation of the work.
-Based on your evidence, what meaning-making is created by the dance work?
-What message was the choreographer trying to convey?
+Using all of the data you've gathered from the above ELEMENTS as evidence, Develop an analysis of that evidence: - A. Find and state how certain elements link up together to form a "node" of interest, e.g., how might a costume, a gender identity and live text form meaning?
+How does the lighting, sound or costume choices made by the choreographer connect to impact the meaning? etc. - B. Describe 2 strong NODES of intersecting ideas from the elements your selected and described.